Here, you will find information about our ticket prices, we well as some commonly answered questions

 Are you a University of Sheffield student?
 Don’t forget to bring your ID to claim your discounted ticket!

-University of Sheffield staff – information on how to claim your 10% discount when booking online can be found on the relevant pages on the University website.
+University of Sheffield staff – information on how to claim your 10% discount when booking online can be found on the relevant pages on the University website (The Deal).

 Please note we are unable to offer refunds on tickets unless a performance is cancelled or changed considerably (for example a change in date).